atritthart/jobsite-generator-host/README.md

 ## Delete old CloudFormation stack

-Run `senza delete jobsite-generator.yaml <old-stack-version>`.
+Do this from the AWS web console, or from command line by running `senza delete jobsite-generator.yaml <old-stack-version>`.
 Example:

     $ senza delete jobsite-generator.yaml 41
     Deleting Cloud Formation stack jobsite-generator-41..
 OK